umairmaratab/MadlibsGame-mini-python-project/README.md

 ## Here we have to place adjectives, verb1,verb2 and noun at the end.

 # Running this project
+1. copy madlib.py code or download the whole file.
-1. Open a terminal and do '''python madlib.py'''
+2. Open a terminal and execute this command ```python madlib.py```
-2. It will ask for inputs, after provding inputs it will output the madlib.
+3. It will ask for inputs, after provding inputs it will output the madlib.